Sharpe's Battle (TV programme): Plot

-When Kiely learns that his wife is pregnant, he sends her away, out of harm's way, but she is captured.
+When Kiely learns that Lucy is pregnant once again, he reconciles with her but sends her away for her safety.
+However, Lucy is captured by the French.
 Juanita reveals herself to be a French agent by giving Kiely a secret ultimatum from Loup.
-He is to let Sharpe and his men commit themselves to the attack, then abandon them in exchange for Lady Kiely's life.
+He is to let Sharpe and his men commit themselves to the attack, then abandon them in exchange for his wife's life.

 It almost goes according to plan.
-Sharpe's men are trapped, though he himself manages to reach Kiely.
-When Kiely refuses to act, Sharpe fights him, only to be shot in the arm by Juanita.
-At that point, Kiely finally rebels.
-He kills Juanita and shows that she had distributed fake newspapers to undermine the Irishmen's loyalty.
-Together, he and Sharpe lead the attack against the French.
-Meanwhile, Harper, in temporary command of Sharpe's company, tricks the French by pretending to be dead.
-The British win the fight - although Harper is devastated by the death of his youngest rifleman, Perkins (Lyndon Davies), killed by rebel O'Rourke in the Irish Company, who Harper, hungry for revenge, ultimately kills.
-As the battle draws to a close, Kiely is killed by Loup when he tries to free his pregnant wife.
-Loup is slain in turn by Sharpe.
+Sharpe's men are trapped, though he himself manages escape and reach Kiely waiting nearby.
+Kiely refuses to act, so Sharpe fights him, only to be shot in the arm by Juanita.
+At that point, Kiely finally rebels and kills Juanita.
+Kiely shows that Juanita had distributed fake newspapers to undermine the Irishmen's loyalty and forced Kiely to cooperate by holding Lucy hostage.
+Together, he and Sharpe lead the attack against the French, saving the lives of Sharpe’s riflemen.
+The British win the fight - although Harper is devastated by the death of Perkins, killed by deserter O'Rourke.
+Harper is able to kill O'Rourke, avenging Perkins.
+As the battle draws to a close, Kiely is killed by Loup when he tries to free Lucy.
+Sharpe and Loup duel, with Sharpe killing Loup as the British win the battle.

-Now a widow, Lady Kiely leaves the country and the surviving Chosen Men bury Perkins next to his lover Miranda, who Juanita had previously murdered.
-The riflemen salute Perkins and solemnly leave the grave.
-Sharpe takes one last look at Perkins' final resting place before moving on.
+Now a widow, Lucy leaves the country and the surviving Chosen Men bury Perkins next to his lover Miranda, who Juanita had previously murdered for discovering her treachery.
+The riflemen salute Perkins and solemnly leave.
+Sharpe takes one last look at Perkins' grave before moving on.